|

 THUNDER / LIGHTNING POLICIES

-1. Whenever weather or other conditions cause the official(s) to interrupt a contest, the officials(s) shall make every reasonable effort to resume and complete the contest, with full consideration of the weather and site conditions (as they affect safety and playing conditions).
+1. Whenever weather or other conditions cause the official(s) to interrupt a contest, the official(s) shall make every reasonable effort to resume and complete the contest, with full consideration of the weather and site conditions (as they affect safety and playing conditions).
 The official(s) shall wait a minimum of 30 minutes from the time of the interruption before considering the cessation of play.

 2. When thunder is identified at the site of an outdoor contest, the official(s) will suspend play immediately and wait a minimum of 30 minutes from the time of the interruption before considering the cessation of play.
 The official(s) will then make a decision whether to cease play for that day or resume the contest.